Code-Institute-Submissions/Morpheus-23-my-dutch-life_JulRseub/README.md

     - promote / further the sharing and caring attitude of the community by bringing them together and enabling them to "find" one another in a easy to navigate and safe environment
     - as a minimum requirement, require a postal code when new members register to try and keep this initiative within the intended community, to also keep it practical from a distance perspective when offering/collecting/getting together etc.
     - keep the site relevant and simple to use, thus ensuring the site stays fresh and relevant, I need to be able to delete any expired offers(if not removed by the members), delete complete inactive members(which may have relocated....?)
-    - easily create new categories, if a need arises (as may be requested by a community member (from the onsite email facility)
+    - easily create new categories, if a need arises (as may be requested by a community member (if request/s received via email)
     -  be able to store as much data as needed to be able to host the offerings from the community
     -  ensure that the site is accessible from all device sizes
     -  ensure that members are not able to access the profile of other members and only be able to access, add, delete, amended offerings created from their own profiles
-    -  delete / block any members that disregard the rules of the site;
     -  host a friendly community site easy to use by young and old
-    -   be able to receive communication / feedback / requests from the community via the online email option provided, to (as far as possible and applicable) keep the site reflective of the community and its members
+    -  be able to receive communication / feedback / requests from the community via the contact details provided (as far as possible and applicable) keep the site reflective of the community and its members

 ### Manual Testing of Functionality

+ - Welcome page

-- Home page
+ - LogIn page

-- Register Page
+- Register page

+- Contact Admin page

-- LogIn
+- All Offers page

-- Profile
+- Profile page

-- New Offers
+- New Offers page

-- Log Out
+- Log Out tab in navigation bar

-- Manage Categories

-- Contact Admin